Documentation and Metadata

 - Why are there anomalies in your data?

-When to write research project documentation?
+When should I write research project documentation?